onsi/ginkgo/docs/MIGRATING_TO_V2.md

 #### Migration Strategy:
 Replace any calls to `CurrentGinkgoTestDescription()` with `CurrentSpecReport()` and use the struct fields or helper methods on the returned `types.SpecReport` to get the information you need about the current test.

+### Changed: availability of Ginkgo's configuration
+In v1 Ginkgo's configuration could be accessed by importing the `config` package and accessing the globally available `GinkgoConfig` and `DefaultReporterConfig` objects.
+This is no longer supported in V2.

+#### Migration Strategy:
+Instead, configuration can be accessed using the DSL's `GinkgoConfiguration()` function.
+This will return a `types.SuiteConfig` and `types.ReporterConfig`.
+Users generally don't need to access this configuration - the most commonly used fields by end users are already made available via `GinkgoRandomSeed()` and `GinkgoParallelNode()`.

 ### Changed: Command Line Flags
 All camel case flags (e.g. `-randomizeAllSpecs`) are replaced with kebab case flags (e.g. `-randomize-all-specs`) in Ginkgo 2.0.
 The camel case versions continue to work but emit a deprecation warning.